Matt Duffy Player Props: Royals vs. Mets

 Matt Duffy At The Plate

-- In seven games this year, Duffy has picked up an RBI, with more than one RBI once.
+- In seven games this season, Duffy has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.